Sense-Studios/VirtualMixerProject-depricated/public/docs/limitations.md

 Call _firstRun_ on the sources to utilize this behaviour.

-* _iOS does not allow for more then one video to play simultaneous (gif is fine though)_
+* ~~_iOS does not allow for more then one video to play simultaneous (gif is fine though)_~~

-Apple has decided, in all their wisdom, that you should not be allowed to play multiple videos on one page.
+~~Apple has decided, in all their wisdom, that you should not be allowed to play multiple videos on one page.
 Even though Apple has finally allowed to play inline video on mobile devices, it is still not allowed to play 2 or more videos simultaneously.
-Luckily Apple does allow as many gif sources as you'd like, so when you target Apple devices build your mixers with only one videoSource max.
+Luckily Apple does allow as many gif sources as you'd like, so when you target Apple devices build your mixers with only one videoSource max.~~

+Apple has fixed this as of iOS 11.x, mix along on iPhone!

 * _Seeking and loading (remote) video delays the video and results in hiccups_